GSA/open-gsa-redesign/_apidocs/entity-api.md

 * Users must make POST calls using Curl commands or a Restful API client such as Postman.

 ### Individual (Personal) Accounts

---TODO add url
+* The SAM.gov Federal or non-Federal registered users must obtain the API Key from the https://sam.gov/profile/details page using the field, “Public API Key”.
-* The SAM.gov Federal or non-Federal registered users must obtain the API Key from the https://sam.gov/profile/details page using the field, “Public API Key”.<a></a>
+  <a href="v1/EYE_IMAGE.JPG">EYE ICON</a>
 * Click on the “Eye” icon, enter the “Enter One-time Password” (this value will be sent to your email address that is associated with your registered account), hit “Submit”, for the API Key value to appear in the box.

 ### System Accounts